 See Related: Best Family Travel Insurance Plans

 Polarized sunglasses are an absolute must-have to protect your eyes from that Hawaiian sun.
-If you don’t need to wear prescription sunglasses, I recommend getting a cheap pair of sunglasses that you don’t mind losing or getting damaged.
+If you don’t need to wear prescription sunglasses, I recommend getting a cheap pair that you don’t mind losing or getting damaged.

 Is Hawaii Expensive to Visit?